marvel-nccr/quantum-mobile/custom/README.md

 update
 ```

-Your local edits are preserved; the command rebases upstream changes on top.
+Your local edits are preserved; the command rebases them on top of the upstream changes.
-If the `.ansible/` playbook bundled in the repo changed, `update` also replays
-it to apply system-level fixes (new packages, file tweaks) to the running VM.
+If the `.ansible/` playbook bundled in the repo changed, `update` also replays it to apply system-level fixes (new packages, file tweaks) to the running VM.

 ## Known limits